kinsi55/node_Syncify/README.md

 ## Autosync (Optional)

 By default whenever you run this tool it will try to update your local playlists state to reflect the online ones.
-If you'd rather want to run this tool in the background and have it automagically apply changes made to the playlists in realtime, you can set `enabledAutoSync` to true in the config
+If you'd rather want to run this tool in the background and have it automagically apply changes made to the playlists in realtime, you can set `enableAutoSync` to true in the config

 ## Setup